Drowning Pool: Reunion with Ryan McCombs (2023–present)

 On March 16, 2023, Drowning Pool announced that Ryan McCombs (while continuing his vocal duties with SOiL) had rejoined the band after a 12-year absence.
 Although they had planned to release new music with McCombs before the end of 2023, the year ended without any.

 Drowning Pool released their first song with McCombs in 14 years, "Revolution (The Final Amen)", on September 20, 2024.
-This was followed in April 2025 by another one-off single, "Madness".
-The band also plans to release a new album in 2026.
+This was followed in April 2025 by another one-off single "Madness", and ten months later by "The Wrong One", which saw the band collaborate with Sorry X. They also plan to release a new album in 2026.

-Controversy and military's use of "Bodies"
+The band is confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.

+Controversy

 The band has faced some controversies and criticism due to the alleged misinterpretation of the lyrics to their most well-known song "Bodies".
 In 2011, the song was associated with the assassination attempt of Congresswoman Gabby Giffords.
 Shortly after the shooting, the band made a statement addressing the link: "We were devastated this weekend to learn of the tragic events that occurred in Arizona and that our music has been misinterpreted.
 'Bodies' was written about the brotherhood of the moshpit and was never about violence."
 The band also added: "For someone to put out a video misinterpreting a song about a moshpit as fuel for a violent act shows just how sick they really are.
 We support those who do what they can to keep America safe.
 Our hearts go out to the victims and their families of this terrible tragedy".

 "Bodies" was used consistently by interrogators at the Guantanamo Bay detention camps in 2003, and was consistently played over a 10-day period in 2006 during interrogations of Mohamedou Ould Slahi while he was "exposed to variable lighting patterns" at the same time.